gasparfm/gtkmm-entry-completion-examples/README.md

 ## What you can find here
   - Example 1 : Easy way to have a working completion in your Gtk::Entry
+  - Example 2 : Easy way to manage string-only completions for your Gtk::Entry objects

 ## Example 1